Adamantinoma

 The condition was first described by Fischer in 1913.

 Presentation

 Patients typically present with swelling with or without pain.
 The slow-growing tumor predominantly arises in long bones in a subcortical location (95% in the tibia or fibula).
-Most commonly, patients are in their second or third decade, but adamantinoma can occur over a wide age range.

 Benign osteofibrous dysplasia may be a precursor of adamantinoma or a regressive phase of adamantinoma.

 Histologically, islands of epithelial cells are found in a fibrous stroma.
 The tumor is typically well-demarcated, osteolytic and eccentric, with cystic zones resembling soap bubbles.